 - [Interoperability Matrix Tool](#)

-- [Prerequisites for ONTAP tools for VMware vSphere deployment](#)
+- [ONTAP tools for VMware vSphere requirements and configuration limits](#)

 - [Before you get started](#)

 Initially, you'll deploy ONTAP tools for VMware vSphere as a small-sized single node configuration that provides core services to support NFS and VMFS datastores.
 If you plan to expand your configuration to use vVols datastores and high availability (HA), you'll do so after you finish this workflow.
-To successfully expand to an HA configuration, you must ensure that the CPU hot hot-add and memory hot-plug options are enabled.
+To expand to an HA setup, make sure CPU hot-add and memory hot-plug are enabled.